-▼Steering Wheel Adjustment
+▼Tilt Steering Wheel

-To change the angle or length of the steering wheel:

-Stop the vehicle, pull down the lock release lever under the steering column.
+To change the angle of the steering wheel, stop the vehicle, pull the tilt wheel release lever under the steering column down, adjust the wheel, then push the release lever up to lock the column.

-- Tilt the steering wheel and/or adjust the steering column length to the desired positions, push the lever up to lock the column. - 3.
-Push the wheel up and down to be certain it's locked before driving.
+After adjusting, push the wheel up and down to be certain it's locked before driving.